AJkinman/HTML-CSS/README.md

 # HTML-CSS
-The final HTML&amp;CSS lesson I finished with Progate
+The final HTML & CSS lesson I finished with Progate.

+These files are meant to show my basic understanding of HTML as well as CSS.